HomeOutdoor Living BlogDeck Board Thickness: What to Know & How to Choose

 When you think “deck board thickness,” or ask yourself “what size are deck boards?”, you may also be curious about the width of the boards.

 Choosing your deck board width is mostly an aesthetic choice.
-The deck board thickness of all TimberTech Multi-Width Decking is 1”, making these boards ideal for builds with standard 16” joist spacing (but unsuitable for commercial applications with 24” spacing).
+The deck board thickness of all TimberTech Multi-Width Decking is 1”–the same as our standard width boards, making them suitable for builds with standard 16” joist spacing, though 12″ joist spacing will provide a sturdier underfoot feel.

 Why Choose Multi-Width Decking?